 Decorative bit parts came her way in such films as Casino Royale (1967) and Where’s Jack?
 (1969).
 One of her many gorgeous photo ads earned her a screen test and a one-year contract at Paramount where she won the role of Richard Widmark‘s daughter in the comedy/western A Talent for Loving (1969).
 She first met husband/actor Judd Hamilton filming this movie but they later divorced.
 Also in 1969, she became the commercial poster girl for “Lamb’s Navy Rum”, a gig that lasted ten years.
 She had no lines as Vincent Price‘s dead wife in The Abominable Dr. Phibes (1971) and Dr. Phibes Rises Again(1972) which, in turn, led to a Hammer Studios contract and such low-budget spine-tinglers as Dracula A.D.
 1972 (1972) and Captain Kronos – Vampire Hunter (1974).

 More noticeable roles came outside the studio as the slave girl/love interest in The Golden Voyage of Sinbad (1973), the princess in At the Earth’s Core (1976), and a lethal Bond girl in the top-notch The Spy Who Loved Me (1977), one of Roger Moore’s best outings in the ‘007’ series.
-Her voluptuous looks sustained her for a bit longer but the quality of her roles did not improve with higher visibility.
-By the late 1970s, she was reduced to roles in Starcrash (1978), Maniac (1980) and Slaughter High (1986), and unforgettably appeared in Adam Ant’s “Goody Two Shoes” music video.
+In the late 1970s and early 1980’s, she starred in Starcrash (1978), Maniac (1980) and Slaughter High (1986), and unforgettably appeared in Adam Ant’s “Goody Two Shoes” music video.

 We are over the moon to welcome Caroline back to Monsterama!